 PAYE is an acronym for Pay As You Earn.
-Despite this label, the employee ('you' in the title) has little involvement in the PAYE process, other than suffering the income tax deduction from their wages or salary.
-In the majority of cases, it is the employer who administers PAYE on his employees’ earnings and is responsible for paying over the tax deducted to HMRC.
-However, there are some circumstances where this is not the case and tax has to be accounted for by a third party.
+Despite this label, the employee ('you' in the title) has little involvement in the PAYE process, other than suffering the income tax and NIC deduction from their wages or salary.
+In the majority of cases, it is the employer who administers PAYE on their employees’ earnings and is responsible for paying over the tax and NIC deducted to HMRC.
+However, there are some circumstances where this is not the case and tax and / or NIC has to be accounted for by a third party.

 If no TAS has been agreed, the employee will still be responsible for the underpaid tax.
 A higher rate or additional rate taxpayer may still have a responsibility for underpaid tax where the third party has opted to deduct tax on the award at basic rate.

-Class 1A NICs are also due on the grossed up value of the award and on the amount of tax due under the TAS.
+Class 1A NIC is also due on the grossed up value of the award and on the amount of tax due under the TAS.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.